dolphin-emu/dolphin/docs/Scripts.md

 **Requirements**

-Script support is disabled by default, and has to be enabled via CMake flag ...
-(TODO)
+Script support is disabled by default, and has to be enabled via CMake flag `-DLUA_SCRIPTS=true`.

 Scripting support requires LuaJIT headers while compiling and the LuaJIT library at runtime.
 Debian provides both with the `luajit` package.